 Utilizing human organoids derived from adult tissues, adult stem cells, or induced pluripotent stem cells to model infection of the lung, liver, intestine, brain, or airways.

-Building a library of all the proteins encoded in the genomes of HIV, Zika, influenza, SARS-CoV-2, and others as a resource for the research community.
+Building a library of all the proteins encoded in the genomes of HIV, Zika, influenza, SARS-CoV-2, and others as a resource for cross-cutting virology research.

 Adapting single-cell and bulk genomic, transcriptomic, and proteomic technology to analyze organoids and immune cells, and innovative chromatin tools to study latent HIV provirus.